julcia106/WzorceProjektowe/README.md

 # Design Patterns in C#

-Simple implementation of selected design patterns in C#.
+A Simple implementation of selected design patterns in C#.
 I performed the tasks as part of the design patterns classes at university.

 Includes the implementation of the following design patterns: